DafuSHI/Main/README.md

 # Main
 This is the main place
-Dafu SHI from branch1 then added one sentence
+Dafu SHI from branch1 then added one sentence from branch2